Cross-domain trust setups with Cloud-Delivered Firewall Management Center

 The simplest way to access users in Active Directory forests is to set up each domain in a forest as a realm.
 The forests must be configured with a two-way transitive forest trust relationship.
 Only realms that contain users you wish to include in access control policies need be configured as realms.

-Using the preceding example, you would set up the management center as follows:
+Using this example, you would set up the Cloud-Delivered Firewall Management Center with these components:

 • Realm and directory for any domain in forest.example.com that contains users you want to control with access control policy